EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 ## Understand how the game works
 The smart contract contains the game logic, therefore this section introduces how the game works.

 The game is played by two players, so we need two blockchain accounts.
-This tutorial explains how to create and use these blockchain accounts on the [EOSIO Tesnet](https://testnet.eos.io/) in the next step.
+This tutorial explains how to create and use these blockchain accounts on the [EOSIO Tesnet](https://testnet.eos.io/) in the next step. [**Ensure you have a testnet developer account before you continue**](../08_testnet-quick-start-quide/index.md#getting-started-with-testnet).
 Use these accounts to "push actions" to the blockchain.
 These actions 'start', 'restart', and 'close' the game.
 Pushing a 'move' action will place a 'marker' on the game 'board'.

 One player is the host, who starts the game, and one player is the challenger.
 The game board is nine squares, and each player takes a turn to place their marker in a square.
 A player wins the game when three markers are placed in a row.